mantczakaus/ont_amplicon/README.md

 Display colour for each flag

-Prevent pipeline from proceeding if fast basecalling model is detected.
+Prevent pipeline from proceeding if fast basecalling model is detected?
+Generate a QC report even if preprocessing is not run to capture the raw read counts?
 Provide option to run only map to ref
 List current version of tools